Translation from Italian. Rovelli's second book does a wonderful job of explaining complex concepts in a way that most everyone can understand.

 About the Author

 Carlo Rovelli, an Italian theoretical physicist, is the head of the Quantum Gravity group at the Centre de Physique Theorique of Aix-Marseille University.
-He is one of the founders of the loop quantum gravity theory and the author of Seven Brief Lessons on Physics, an international bestseller translated into over forty languages.
+He is one of the founders of the loop quantum gravity theory and the author of Seven Brief Lessons on Physics, an international bestseller translated into over forty languages, and the forthcoming The Order of Time.
 Rovelli lives in Marseille, France.